gaganawhad/notes/reflections/testing.md

 - Writing 100% test coverage isn't a good practice.

 - When you start working on a new project, start writing acceptance tests.
 Don't focus too tightly on unit tests.
 The code that you will write is too volatile.
 When it starts talking a form, then you can start writing and locking down unit tests.

+- It is important to have a green test suite passing continuously.
+It doesn't just help to know where thet tests are failing.
+A red test suite is a good place to introduce more bugs that will be hard to isolate to a particular commit if the project is not continuously green as a habbit